nvdnkpr/Backbone.ResourceManager/README.md

  / , _/ -_|_-</ _ \/ // / __/ __/ -_) / /|_/ / _ `/ _ \/ _ `/ _ `/ -_) __/
 /_/|_|\__/___/\___/\_,_/_/  \__/\__/ /_/  /_/\_,_/_//_/\_,_/\_, /\__/_/
                                                            /___/
 Managed data dependencies for your Backbone Views

 ```

 ## What is ResourceManager?
-ResourceManager is a set of [Backbone](http://backbonejs.org/) view, model, and collection mixins that leverage [Deferred Objects](http://api.jquery.com/category/deferred-object/) to simplify the coordination and rendering of Views that depend on Models/Collections bound to data from multiple endpoints.
+ResourceManager is a set of [Backbone](http://backbonejs.org/) view, model, and collection mixins that leverage [Deferred Objects](http://api.jquery.com/category/deferred-object/) to simplify the rendering of Views that depend on the coordinated population of multiple Models and/or Collections.

 ResourceManager also provides a client-side caching interface that maintains a simple in-memory store by default, providing caching for Backbone's sync operations, but can be swapped out for a caching library of your choice.
 For example, [Burry](https://github.com/ggozad/burry.js) would work nicely if you wanted to use localStorage.